jcottrell/s3-glacier-backup/README.md

 # S3 Glacier Backup

 Setup:
-* InstallS3 Tools - http://s3tools.org/download (Please install according to it's instructions.)
+* InstallS3 Tools - http://s3tools.org/download (Please install according to it's instructions;
+  consider `brew install s3cmd`)
 * Install p7zip - http://sourceforge.net/projects/p7zip/ (brew install p7zip or available via apt on many systems)
 * Run `s3cmd --configure` and enter your AWS Credentials
 * Create the S3 bucket you wish to backup to.
 If you want backups to go to glacier, set a lifecycle rule in the bucket